pivotal/docs-tap/install-azure/profile.hbs.md

 - `YOUR_DOMAIN` is the subdomain for the host name that you point at the `tanzu-shared-ingress` service's External IP address.
     > **Note** The `VERSION` and `TAG` numbers differ from the earlier example if you are on
-- `CLUSTER_ISSUER` is the name of the `ClusterIssuer` deployed that you want to use to ensure TLS on your ingress domain.
-Using an empty string `""` will disable TLS.
+- `CLUSTER_ISSUER` is the name of the deployed `ClusterIssuer` to enable TLS on your ingress domain.
+You can disable TLS by using an empty string `""`.
 - `YOUR_NAMESPACE` is the environment variable you defined earlier to describe the name of the developer namespace.
   Supply Chain Security Tools - Store exports secrets to the namespace, and Supply Chain Security Tools - Scan deploys the `ScanTemplates` there.
   This allows the scanning feature to run in this namespace.